babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 For TestFlight and AppStore, we use certificates and profiles from our App Store developer team

-If need arises to create Testflight or App Store build on your machine, run the following command
+If need arises to create a Testflight or App Store build on your machine, run the following command

 ```shell
  $ bundle exec fastlane match appstore --team_id {{appstore TeamID}} --git_branch {{appstore TeamID}} --app_identifier {{appstore bundleID}}